 While the intentions of anyone making you a gift are obviously good, not everyone knows what books you already own and which ones you have on your wishlist.

-Having your books cataloged can be of great help if you don’t want to risk receiving duplicates as gifts, especially if you share your catalogue with your friends and family or if you have a written wish-list of books.
+Having your books cataloged can be of great help if you don’t want to risk receiving duplicates as gifts, especially if you share your catalog with your friends and family or if you have a written wish list of books.

 Now that we have established what cataloging your books means and why it is important, let’s see how you can actually do this efficiently.
 There are several ways you can catalog your books and we tried them all throughout the years.